Skip to main content

 2026 is shaping up to be an active hail year for Texas.
 Get ahead of it.
 Schedule your free roof inspection now and find out if you have existing damage that needs attention before the next storm hits.

-No obligation • HAAG-certified inspectors • Insurance claim support • Serving all of Central Texas
+No obligation • HAAG-certified inspectors • Thorough damage documentation • Serving all of Central Texas

 The Raising Hail Tour reinforced what we already believe: the best roofing companies are the ones that never stop learning.
 I'm grateful to HailTrace, Orlo Forensics, and Merlin Law Group for putting on a world-class event, and I'm coming back to Hive fired up to deliver even better results for our customers in 2026.